The Best Green Smoothie

 Ingredients Needed

-Fresh Fruit vs Frozen Fruit
+Fresh Fruit vs. Frozen Fruit in Smoothies

-I like using a mix of fresh and frozen fruit in my smoothies for that cold, creamy texture without the need for ice, which can water down the texture and flavor of your smoothie.
-Also, did you know that frozen fruit can have just as much nutritional value as fresh fruit?
-Once the fruit is picked and frozen, the nutrients are “locked in” at their peak, so you’re still getting all the goodness!
+I use a mix of fresh and frozen fruit in my smoothies for that thick, creamy texture, without the need for ice, which can water down the texture and flavor of your smoothie.

-How to Make the Best Green Smoothie
+How to Make The Best Green Smoothie

 Green Smoothie Variations